toy/dump/README.markdown

 #### If you have separate db server

-by default, dump's capistrano tasks using remote server with role :db, :primary => true.
+by default, dump's capistrano tasks use remote server with role :db, :primary => true.
 If you have separate db server, and want to use dump with assets, you should run cap tasks as following:

     cap dump:mirror:down HOSTS=myappserver.com